Skip to main content

 Development banks help to unlock employment opportunities that might not otherwise emerge, particularly in underserved sectors and regions.
 Reliable measurement of employment outcomes is therefore key to effectively capturing this impact.
 In this context, IDB Invest is piloting a new approach to estimate the direct and indirect jobs supported and created by its portfolio.

-Infographic of a woman working on a laptop, accompanied by the text: “5.8 Jobs Created per $1 Million Invested by IDB Invest in 2024.”
+An Average of 5.8 Jobs Created per $1 Million Invested by IDB Invest in 2024

 Creating and Measuring Private Sector Jobs